 4.1 Teams may have additional players on their roster (max 8 for Co-Ed 4s & max 4 for 2s teams).
 Rosters must be updated & completed by June 1, 2023.

 *All Grande Prairie Beach Volleyball League participants (including subs) must read and agree to the GP Beach League Waiver Form in order to be sanctioned members of GPBVL.
-The waiver along with our Declaration of Compliance form needs to be submitted to league organizers prior to playing.
+The waiver form needs to be submitted to league organizers prior to playing.
 Teams who are found with non-sanctioned players could be asked to leave the league without refund or warning.
 All participants (including subs) MUST complete both forms before playing any matches